-Employment Tax Issues Lawyer Hanover, MD
+Hanover Employment Tax Issues Lawyer

 Employment taxes imposed and collected by the Internal Revenue Service and state taxing authorities differ from most other types of taxes.
 Also known as payroll taxes, there are frequently two components: (1) amounts owed by the employer and (2) amounts owed by the employee.
 While the amount owed by the employer is collected in a similar manner to other business taxes, the employee’s share is withheld from their wages by the employer.
 The employer collects that portion on behalf of the taxing authority and is required to pay it over on behalf of the employee.
 That portion – also known as a “trust fund tax” – does not belong to the employer but is instead temporarily held in trust for the taxing authority.
 Income tax withholding and one-half of Social Security and Medicare taxes are generally trust fund taxes.
-If an employer fails to timely pay employment taxes, there can be serious repercussions to owners or operators of the business, including criminal and civil penalties.
+If an employer fails to timely pay employment taxes, there can be serious repercussions for owners or operators of the business, including criminal and civil penalties.
 If you or your business have failed to timely file or pay employment taxes, you should contact the professionals at Crepeau Mourges to evaluate your options.

 Failure to Pay Trust Fund Taxes